benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 _click through code highlights_

-- Contrast this with the React code
+- Contrast this with the React code equivalent
 - Simplest example of reactivity in React
 - Explanation of code...
 - It's the handler that does the logic of incrementing the value; separation of concerns!